-All ElectroMaax alternators are case grounded, i.e., (we do makr an Isolated Ground see their specific details) the alternator establishes its connection to the system ground via the engine block.
+All ElectroMaax alternators are case grounded, i.e. the alternator establishes its connection to the system ground via the engine block.
 While the ground is "built into" its engine mount, we recommend that a secondary ground cable be added to the alternator case.
 The installed ground cable should be equal in size to the positive output cable as indicated on this page.